 by anthony on 12/24/10 at 4:33 pm

 Some users who visit your site will have a form of color blindness.
 The most common form of color blindness is deuteranopia.
 Users with deuteranopia have difficulty distinguishing between green and red.
 Avoid pairing green and red together and opt for colors that color blind users can distinguish.
-This will give your site more color contrast, and allow all of your users to experience the beauty of your website.
+This will give elements on your site more color contrast, and help users to identify text, labels, buttons and links.